 Websites and blogs attract their fair share of hackers.
 And yes, you will need a firewall too.
 Don’t even think that your site is not important enough to be hacked or attacked.

 By definition, blogs get ravaged every second of the day.
 And you get them all, from the script kiddies to the state-owned guys.
 They will all flock to your site and try to break it.
 Much improvement has been enacted on the CMS platforms available to make it safer, but YOUR responsibility still is to secure your site.
+And even WordPress still has its flaws.

 Choose your poison for your blog, either on-site or off-shore.